 There’s nothing on the left, while on the right, you get the power button that also doubles as a fingerprint sensor and the volume buttons.
 The buttons aren’t very clicky but will do the job.
 As for the fingerprint, it’s quick and accurate in detecting fingerprints and unlocks the device instantly.
 The back panel and frame is made of plastic.
 However, the rear has a textured finish, making it look and feel premium.
 And it is definitely better in preventing fingerprints which the iQOO Z3 failed at.
 In comparison with the competitors such as the Galaxy M32, we feel this design is balanced and is more appealing at the same time.

-You have a 3.5mm jack and a mic on the top spine.
-There’s a mic, a tray, a port, and a speaker on the bottom.
+You have a 3.5mm Headphone jack and a mic on the top spine.
+There’s a mic, a SIM tray, a Type-C port, and a speaker on the bottom.
 There’s also a speaker on the top, and fortunately, this stereo speaker setup sounds much better than the mono speaker we had on iQOO Z3.
 It has a slightly muffled sound profile but is louder and gives an immersive experience compared to Z3.
 Moreover, there’s also a better haptic linear motor than the Z3 which mostly rattled and didn’t feel great at all.
 With Z5, things get much better, and the haptic motor feels really good.

 Display

-On the front, the iQOO Z5 gets a 6.67-inch full IPS display with a screen resolution of 1080 x 2400 pixels and a 20:9 aspect ratio, 120Hz and HDR10.
+On the front, the iQOO Z5 gets a 6.67-inch full HD+ IPS LCD display with a screen resolution of 1080 x 2400 pixels and a 20:9 aspect ratio, 120Hz Refresh Rate and HDR10.
 The LCD panel doesn’t look very different from the Z3 and is as good.
 It doesn’t feel like a downgrade but isn’t an upgrade either.
 You can get AMOLED panels at such a price point, but some lack resolution while some have a low refresh rate, such as on the OnePlus Nord CE.

 During our review of the iQOO Z5, we feel it gets the same level of clarity and similar colour accuracy as the iQOO Z3.
 It has the same refresh rate at 120Hz but has a slightly bigger size.
 It gets bright enough under direct sunlight but brightness levels should have been better when indoors.
 You can also choose between 60Hz, 90Hz and 120Hz refresh rates, which is a nice touch.